itu-devops/itu-minitwit-ci/README.md

 <!-- ssh-keygen -t rsa -b 4096 -m "PEM" -->

-When prompted for name type `do_ssh_key` and hit enter three times to accept the other defaults.
+When prompted for the file to save the key (`Enter file in which to save the key (/home/<your_user>/.ssh/id_rsa)`) type `./ssh_keys/do_ssh_key`.
+Hit enter three times to accept the other defaults.
 You can call the SSH key files whatever you want, but the `Vagrantfile` expects the SSH keys to have that specific name.
+So in case you use another name, adapt the `Vagrantfile` accordingly.

 ## 2.1.)
-Register you Public SSH at DigitalOcean
+Register your Public SSH at DigitalOcean

-Now, after generating the keys, log into DigitalOcean and navigate to the security configuration, left bottom under `ACCOUNT` -> `Security`.
+Now, after generating the key pair, log into DigitalOcean and navigate to the security configuration, left bottom under `ACCOUNT` -> `Security`.

 Under `SSH keys` click the `Add SSH Key` button and register a `New SSH key` with the name `do_ssh_key`.
 Paste into the input field the contents of `ssh_keys/do_ssh_key.pub`, which you might receive via: `cat ssh_keys/do_ssh_key.pub` on the command line.